Gigantic viking ship

 Boat builders from the Bjørkedalen have been building boats out of local timber for generations.

 The project has been progressing well and in accordance with the plans since its inception, which was in the fall of 2016.
-The ship will be launched into the fjord at April 27th 2019, and the Sagastad Centre will be officially opened at May 9th.
+The ship was launched into the fjord at April 27th 2019, and the Sagastad Centre was officially opened at May 10th.
 2019.

 Visitors at the building site, which is close to the Eidsfjorden, could in the fall of 2016 see the keel “trekking“ and the first «strakes» It looked like a canoe the North American Natives used.